Morris E. Goodman: Biography

 After initial treatment at a local hospital in nearby Nassawadox, Virginia, Goodman was moved to Norfolk General in Norfolk, Virginia, where surgery was performed.
 Goodman's sister, Pat Waldo, realized that Goodman was conscious by noticing his limited eye movement.
 Waldo constructed a series of charts which contained the alphabet and other important subjects, each item correlating to a particular number.
 Goodman was able to blink his eyes for the number of times to relate to a particular object on each chart, which allowed Goodman to communicate in a limited capacity.

 On April 6, 1981, Goodman was transferred to the University of Virginia Medical Center in Charlottesville, Virginia.
 After weeks of intense practice, voluntarily using other abdominal muscles, Goodman was able to take his first breath without the use of a machine.
 Doctors slowly reduced the settings on Goodman's ventilator until he was finally able to breathe on his own.
 Soon Goodman began working with speech therapists until he was able to utter a single word - "Mama."
 On June 1, 1981, Goodman was moved to The Towers - a former rehabilitation center at UVA Medical Center where he began to eat, and began working on learning to walk again.

 On July 6, 1981, Goodman was admitted to the Woodrow Wilson Rehabilitation Center in Fishersville, Virginia.
 With physical therapy and occupational therapy, Goodman continued to work to improve his leg muscle strength and stamina until he could stand on his own.
 After several weeks, Goodman was able to walk unassisted, and was released on November 13, 1981.

-Morris has since gone on to become a world-renowned motivational speaker who has worked with many Fortune 500 companies and religious organizations.
+Morris later worked as a motivational speaker, delivering talks for Fortune 500 companies and religious organizations.

 Media appearances

 Goodman wrote a book about his experiences, The Miracle Man: An Inspiring Story of Motivation and Courage.
 A motivational/training short film about Morris' experience was also made, and a feature film of his story, written and to be directed and produced by filmmaker Brian Jude is currently in development.

-Goodman also appeared in Rhonda Byrne's documentary film and book The Secret.
+Goodman also appeared in Rhonda Byrne's documentary film and book The Secret together with his wife, Cathy Goodman, who died of breast cancer in 2009.